Shopify/liquid/_filters/ceil.md

 description: Liquid filter that returns the ceiling of a number by rounding up to the nearest integer.
 ---

-Rounds the input up to the nearest whole number.
+Rounds an input up to the nearest whole number.
 Liquid tries to convert the input to a number before the filter is applied.

 <p class="code-label">Input</p>
 ```liquid